STAND OUT OR STAND ASIDE: THE POWER OF PERSONAL BRANDING

 If you haven’t already given this some thought, ponder this: what do people say about you when you leave the room?
 Do they describe you as an inspirational leader, as someone who rolls up their sleeves or as someone focused on the minutiae?
 Are you someone that commands respect or opprobrium?
 Think of five words that they would use to describe you.

 A personal brand evolves.
 You are likely not the same person that left university all those years ago: life and experience shapes us.
 When Michelle Obama became First Lady, she was viewed as an affable, professional woman and mother of two young children.
 When she left the White House, she was viewed as a warm, charismatic woman, an inspirational speaker and a potential Presidential candidate.
-Prince Harry was seen as a tearaway teenager who made bad choices; today, he is a respected army veteran who passionately campaigns for his former colleagues.

 Obviously, these are high profile examples and the transformations took place over many years.
 But there is no reason that you cannot change your personal brand over the next six to 12 months by working on the aspects of your professional persona that some people might find challenging.
 If you’re viewed as brusque, for example, find time to say hello to the receptionist or to exchange pleasantries with a colleague in the lift.
 Wise comms officers know that the best way to make a chief executive or board director appear less aloof is to send them down to the staff canteen once in a while, where people notice that they stand in the queue patiently and join in the chatter on the table.